ianphil/ContainerCamp/labfour/deploy-docker-swarm.md

 For the differences between Docker Swarm and Docker Swarm Mode, there is a great explaination [here](http://stackoverflow.com/questions/38474424/the-relation-between-docker-swarm-and-docker-swarmkit/38483429).

+## Install docker-machine
+To run this lab, you will need to install `docker-machine` locally.
+Please see the [installation instructions](https://docs.docker.com/machine/install-machine/) to get started.

 ## Create docker hosts with Azure Virtual Machines

 This topic creates four VMs, but you can use any number you want. **docker-machine** will save the SSH keys to your local machine.